peterhinch/micropython-vs1053/SYNCHRONOUS.md

 The VS1053 can support lossles FLAC files with a plugin.
 However the data rate for FLAC files is about 1Mbps which would give an overhead of 222ms/s or 22.5%.
 This is the irreducibile overhead caused by bus transfers, and takes no account of the Python code.
-FLAC playback from the SD card may be impossible.
-The twice as bad WAV format is even more suspect.
+WAV files are typically twice as bad.
+In testing neither played on an ESP32.

 ## 6.2 Test results